weichengliao220/friends-list/README.md

 📧Email: user@example.com
 🔑Password: password

 ⚠️Note: This app is hosted on a free Render instance, which spins down after inactivity.
-As a result, the first request after a period of inactivity may take up to a minute to load."
+As a result, the first request after a period of inactivity may take up to a minute to load.

 Thank you!